tladkins/Paystub-Project/README.md

 Using the application:
 1. I recommend using the Eclipse IDE to run this code.
-2. Import the folder into Eclipse rather than runing the file from the folder.
+2. Import the folder into Eclipse rather than opening the file from the folder.
 4. Once imported, you will also need to create the database using the provided SQL script 'FinalProjectSQL.sql'.
 5. Also, you will need to import the four provided .jar files to Eclipse.
-These are imported by going to Project>Properties>Java Build Path>Add External JARs.
+These are imported by going to Project>Properties>Java Build Path>Libraries>Add External JARs.

 Other Important Notes:
 1. There is an index.html file, this contains the JavaDoc for the project and can be helpful for a quick overview of my project.